 If you also choose to continue, first measure the sleeve hem circumference and add a little bit more.

 Then stitch the lace on top of the sleeve hem by leaving 2cm at the beginning and end of the seam.
 Also: match along the sleeve seam with the lace seam to look like one seam.

 Next, close the lace extension and top stitch from the right side by folding the seam allowance towards back of the T-shirt.
 Then finalize and stitch the seam which joins the sleeve to the extension.

-That method of not finishing the joined seam and leaving it for after closing the sleeve extensions, will eliminate any gives and takes of both materials.
-But choose other way of finishing it is fine, if gives you the desired result.
+That method of not finishing the joined seam and leaving it for after closing the sleeve extensions, will enable you to align both at the end.

 Do not stretch or gather the sleeve when sew, otherwise the final look will be distorted – stretched or gathered.
 Lay the sleeve flat and relaxed, place the lace on top and stitch on top of the sleeve hem seam.